genemar37/spotipy/README.md

 - This project allows you to perform the following actions:

-1. Select an artist:
+1. Select an artist
-- The user can select an artist from the available list to explore their discography.

-2. Create a playlist:
+2. Create a playlist
-- User can create custom playlists.

-3. Play/Pause a song:
+3. Play/Pause a song
-- User can play and pause a song.

-4. Like/dislike a song:
+4. Like/dislike a song
-- User can rate songs by liking or disliking them.

 5. View user information:
-- Users can view their profile, including details such as name, email and creation date.

-6. See information about all songs:
+6. See information about all songs
-- The user has access to a complete list of available songs, along with details such as title, artist, plays and duration.

 ## Requirements